TimNiklasWitte/TensorFlow-CrashCourse/ReadMe.md

 ```

 In part 1 the development of a digit classifier is presented.
-The user can draw in a box (left).
+The user can draw digits in a box (left).
-Meanwhile the current prediction by the neural network is shown based on this drawing (right.)
+Meanwhile the current prediction by the neural network based on this drawing is visualized (right).

 ![Train and test loss](./media/DigitClassifier.png)